-Preheat / Reset / Lamp Test / Panel Lamp Switch: Preheat energizes the glow plugs, Reset resets the fault circuit (the control switch must be at Stop), Lamp Test tests the fault lamps and Panel Lamp turns on the control panel lamp.
+Reset / Lamp Test / Panel Lamp Switch: Reset resets the fault circuit (the control switch must be at Stop), Lamp Test tests the fault lamps and Panel Lamp turns on the control panel lamp.

 Emergency Stop Button (Optional): Push-in switch for emergency shutdown of the set.